Dynkin games with Poisson random intervention times: Constrained Dynkin games

+The assumption $L\leq U$ is crucial to the existence of the game value.
+On the other hand, the conditions (i) and (ii) are to guarantee the existence and uniqueness of the solution to BSDE (\ref{final_game_value}), which will in turn be used to construct the game value and its associated optimal stopping strategy.

 \begin{proposition} Suppose that Assumption \ref{assumption_1} holds.
-Then, there exists a unique solution $(V,Z)$ to BSDE (\ref{final_game_value}), with $V$ being a bounded and continuous process, and $Z \in \mathcal{M}^{2}_{loc}(0,T;\mathbbm{R}^d)$, where the latter denotes the space of all $\mathbb{F}$-progressively measurable processes $Z$ such that
+Then, there exists a unique solution $(V,Z)$ to BSDE (\ref{final_game_value}).
+Moreover, (i) when $T$ is unbounded, $V$ is a bounded and continuous $\mathbb{F}$-adapted process, and $Z \in \mathcal{M}^{2}_{loc}(0,T;\mathbbm{R}^d)$, where the latter denotes the space of all $\mathbb{F}$-progressively measurable processes $Z$ such that